 This section of the WordPress settings is all about comments on your site:

-A ‘pingback’ notifies you via a comment if someone has linked to your content.
-A ‘trackback’, on the other hand, is a way other authors can let you know they’ve written something relevant to your content, even if they haven’t included a direct link.
-To understand whether you should enable these option, read up on the pros and cons.
+Now, about “pingbacks.”
+A pingback notifies you via a comment if someone has linked to your content from their blog.
+A trackback, however, is a way other authors can let you know they’ve written something relevant to your content, even if they haven’t included a direct link.
+To understand whether you should enable these options, read up on the pros and cons.

 There are also a lot of options here that can be invaluable for controlling spam in your comments section.
 For instance, you can use the Comment Moderation field to enter a list of words and URLs that can be used to automatically flag comments:

-Messages containing any of the specified content will be held for approval, instead of posted directly to your site.
-Alternately, you can ban specific terms altogether in the Comment Blacklist field.
+Messages containing any of the specified content will be held for approval instead of posted directly to your site.
+Alternatively, you can ban specific terms altogether in the Comment Blacklist field.
 For help deciding what those terms should be, you can check out this handy blacklist file on GitHub.

 To wrap up, you can decide whether commenters will be allowed to use avatars, and tweak a few related options:

-With that, you’re ready to move on to the next batch of WordPress settings.
+With that, you’re ready to move on to the next batch of WordPress settings found on the Media screen.

 5. The Media screen